Museum of Independence, Dhaka: Exhibition

 The museum has a collection of over 300 historic photographs in 144 glass panels that depict the history of Bangladesh.
 Terracotta, pictures and paper clippings of the war of liberation is on display at the museum.
 Copies of foreign newspapers and reports showing different events of war of liberation are kept in the gallery.
 The gallery also showcases some of the significant archaeological sites and monuments of Bangladesh.
 A replica of the table, where the eastern zone commander of Pakistan Army Lieutenant General Amir Abdullah Khan Niazi signed the surrender document, is kept in the gallery.

 Vandalism

-After the fall of Sheikh Hasina's government in the face of Student-People's uprising, A mob, allegedly comprising supporters of Jamaat e Islami and its student wing Islami Chhatra Shibir, ransacked and vandalised the museum.
+After the fall of Sheikh Hasina's government in the face of the July Uprising, allegedly comprising supporters of Jamaat e Islami and its student wing Islami Chhatra Shibir, ransacked and vandalised the museum.
 They destroyed galleries, terracotta mural, office rooms and memorabilia from the museum.
 Original arms used during the Bangladesh Liberation War was also looted.